Breaker Replacement Costs for Professionals

 Typical Price Range for a Single Breaker

-• Total: Most homeowners invest between $200 and $580 per breaker, with luxury panels or emergency calls edging higher
+• Total: Most professionals invest between $200 and $580 per breaker, with luxury panels or emergency calls edging higher.

 Key Factors That Influence Cost